Ray-Ban Meta Glasses are my favorite AI gadget, and they keep getting better

 The best part about Ray-Ban Meta Glasses is their ability to be fashion-forward without compromising the tech.
 Many AI glasses compromise design to cram in as many features as possible, but these are different.
 I’m glad Meta didn’t treat design as an afterthought for their AI glasses.
 It is my favorite aspect of the device.

-From the product itself to the charging case, they’ve meticulously designed it to be a lifestyle product instead of a tech gadget.
+From the product itself to the charging case, everything has been meticulously designed to be a lifestyle product instead of a tech gadget.
 It’s one of the reasons why they’ve been my permanent travel companion for over a year — I don’t need to carry an additional wire or charging puck to keep them running.
 It’s more important now because battery life takes a hit when recording 60-second-plus videos (they can now record three-minute videos, up from the original one-minute limit).

 I can simply place my sunglasses in their case to top up the battery.
 The charging case is designed to resemble any other Ray-Ban glasses case, with an added Type-C port for charging, so it’s easy to carry.
 More wearables need to adopt better ways to charge.